Story and photos by Dr. Michael Lim The Travelling Gourmet TM

 MAKES a beeline for Red Bull’s Hangar 7 at Salzburg Airport.
 To get here from the Hotel Sacher in Salzburg where I stayed was quite challenging.
 It was a warm and sunny summer’s day when I strolled to take Bus no. 2 from opposite the Mirabell Schloss.
 After some 30 minutes I alighted at the bus stop at Himmelreich.
 The bus driver was rather unhelpful despite the fact that I spoke fluent German to him.
 It was a long walk to Hangar 7!!
 Very warm too!

-Inside Hangar-7, it is the unique glass dome which inevitably draws your gaze is drawn upwards to the unique glass dome.
-The dome is made with 1,754 glass panes – no two of which have the same dimensions.
+The unique glass dome of Hangar-7 inevitably draws your gaze upwards to look in awe at the the unique glass masterpiece.
+The dome is made with 1,754 glass panes – no two panes have the same dimensions.
 The clear glass creates a different atmosphere in Hangar-7 depending on the weather and the time of day.
 On display are legendary airplanes, helicopters, Formula 1 cars and motorcycles.
-There is a drawback in summer because of the greenhouse effect which makes it rather warm inside…
+However, there is a drawback in summer because of the greenhouse effect which makes it rather warm inside…

 For food and drink, there is the Carpe Diem Cafe, (translates as “seize the day” from Latin), Mayday Bar and Three Sixty Bar.
 The Outdoor Lounge for grilled meats is open in summer.
 I had a chat with meiner Freund, Eckart Witzigmann.
 Eckart is the Patron of Hangar 7 and is the first 3 Michelin Star Chef in the German speaking countries of Europe.
 Eckart always says, “Cooking is still my passion.
 My dream job.”